-Source: Adapted from Tables 10.17 and 10.18 from 2006 IPCC Guidelines for National Greenhouse Gas Inventories161
+Source: Adapted from Tables 10.17 and 10.18 from 2006 IPCC Guidelines for National Greenhouse Gas Inventories IGI

 Policies that reward production of biogas based on the volume produced incentivize the manure management practices that create the most methane and, in effect, penalize producers for using methane-reducing manure management practices.
 This challenges the underlying assumption of biogas proponents that the methane emissions avoided through anaerobic digestion would have otherwise occurred.
 In fact, a rational producer may shift to manure management practices that maximize methane emissions to maximize profits from biogas production.

 For example, a dairy that is composting manure, a dry management practice with low methane production, would be incentivized to instead collect manure as liquid that produces methane that can be captured by a digester and sold as biogas.
 Threemile Canyon, a mega-dairy in Oregon, used solid-liquid separation (SLS), a manure management practice that reduces methane emissions by partially removing organic and inorganic solids from manure.
-In fact, a 2019 study that modeled emissions from various manure management methods, including anaerobic digestion, found that on its own, SLS "can achieve significant GHG emission reductions (38%) even greater than [anaerobic digestion] when using actual performance data from operating systems."162 However, once Threemile began participating in California's Low Carbon Fuel Standard Program, it stopped doing SLS before sending waste to the digester in order to maximize the methane emissions that could be captured and sold as credits under the program.163 Some dairies, however, may opt to continue using SLS before digestion because it supports digester efficiency.164
+In fact, a 2019 study that modeled emissions from various manure management methods, b.
+Methane conversion factors, the percentage of feed energy converted to methane, vary by temperature, and the MCF values in this table represent temperate climates around 20 degrees Celsius.

+including anaerobic digestion, found that on its own, SLS "can achieve significant GHG emission reductions (38%) even greater than [anaerobic digestion] when using actual performance data from operating systems."
+However, once Threemile began participating in California's Low Carbon Fuel Standard Program, it stopped doing SLS before sending waste to the digester in order to maximize the methane emissions that could be captured and sold as credits under the program.
+Some dairies, however, may opt to continue using SLS before digestion because it supports digester efficiency.

 These perverse incentives are made especially clear in the case of poultry, which naturally produce dry litter that emits little methane.
 A policy focused on reducing methane emissions would have little to no impact on poultry manure management practices.
-However, because current policies are instead targeted at maximizing biogas production, poultry operators are starting to add thousands of gallons of water per ton of poultry litter manure165 so that their litter does produce methane that can be captured through anaerobic digestion and sold.
+However, because current policies are instead targeted at maximizing biogas production, poultry operators are starting to add thousands of gallons of water per ton of poultry litter manure so that their litter does produce methane that can be captured through anaerobic digestion and sold.
 Even in a best-case scenario, this practice creates novel methane emissions from digester leakage while squandering vast quantities of water.

-EPA, through its AgSTAR Program, actually encourages practices to maximize methane emissions from digesters such as using codigestion and liquifying poultry litter to turn it into a viable digester feedstock.166
+EPA, through its AgSTAR Program, actually encourages practices to maximize methane emissions from digesters such as using codigestion and liquifying poultry litter to turn it into a viable digester feedstock.